 Sedation dentistry works remarkably well for dental phobia, but the service is not limited to treating just one condition.
 The safe and gentle sedation options offered at our Glendale office are effective for a number of discomforts including:

 We work to provide a comfortable, welcoming, and safe environment in which all of your dental needs can be met.
 If you avoid dental care for any reasons, call us to learn how we can help you find the comfort necessary for the care you deserve.

 Why Choose Desert Smiles for Sedation Dentistry

-Dr. Wilcox completed a hospital program following dental school which included training in general anesthesia, IV sedation, and oral sedation, though he has chosen to only offer oral sedation to our patients.
+Dr. Wilcox completed a hospital program following dental school which included training in general anesthesia and oral sedation, though he has chosen to only offer oral sedation to our patients.

 Dr. Wilcox is an active member of D.O.C.S., the Dental Organization for Conscious Sedation.
 They provide training, workshops, and ongoing education for members, allowing all of us here at Desert Smiles to keep current with the latest, most effective, and safest techniques for oral sedation.
 With the use of oral medications, patients can now have their dental care accomplished while they are totally relaxed and absolutely comfortable.
 Sedation at Desert Smiles can give you back that confident smile you may have thought impossible.